Environmental law and practice in Mexico: overview

 Under tax legislation, the acquisition of machinery and equipment which generate power is 100% tax deductible if the source is renewable (such as wind energy).
 In addition, permits required for self-generation of energy from a renewable source are exempt from the payment of certain federal duties.

-NOMs have been published on energy efficiency, mainly for the industrial and household sectors.
+Mexican Official Norms (NOMs) have been published on energy efficiency, mainly for the industrial and household sectors.
 New buildings or expansions must meet NOMs on energy efficiency in relation to lighting.
-Household appliances and other equipment sold in Mexico must comply with these energy efficiency NOMs.
-A new NOM was recently published on efficient use of energy and CO2 emissions generated by new vehicles.
+Household appliances and other equipment sold in Mexico must comply with these energy efficiency and efficient use of energy and CO2 emissions generated by new vehicles.

-On 6 June 2012, the General Law on Climate Change was published on the Federal Official Gazette which entered into full force and effect on 10 October, 2012.
-The Law provides that 35% of the country's electricity should come from renewable sources by 2024 and requires mandatory emissions reporting by those air emissions sources to be specified in the regulations of the General Law on Climate Change (to be enacted in the 12 months following 6 June 2012) and which will be registered in a National Emissions Registry created by SEMARNAT.
-The law also creates a Climate Change Fund and a Climate Change Commission, the latter with the purpose of formulating public policies on climate change and encouraging the development of carbon-trading schemes (see Question 1, Regulatory authorities).
+On 6 June 2012, the General Law on Climate Change was published on the Official Gazette of the Federation, which entered into full force and effect on 10 October, 2012.
+The law provides that 35% of the country's electricity must come from renewable sources by 2024 and requires mandatory emissions reporting by the air emissions sources specified in the regulations of the General Law on Climate Change.
+This will be registered in the National Emissions Registry created by the Secretariat of the Environment and Natural Resources (Secretaría de Medio Ambiente y Recursos Naturales) through the Regulations of the General Law on Climate Change for the National Emissions Registry, published on the Official Gazette of the Federation on 28 October 2014.
+The law also creates a Climate Change Fund and a Climate Change Commission and the latter has the purpose of formulating public policies on climate change and encouraging the development of carbon-trading schemes (see Question 1, Regulatory authorities).
+The Climate Change Fund financially supported ''cero carbon'' mobility projects and education programmes for a transition to a low carbon economy and climate change adaptation.

 Mexico is a signatory to the UNFCCC and the Kyoto Protocol.